HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/duggaedService.md

 - Parameter: $userid
   - Type: int
-  - Description: ID of the user requesting data (used for access control and logging)
+  - Description: ID of the user requesting data

 ## Calling Methods
 - Internally called via function from other microservices